PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/README.md

 # Lab Summaries

 ### Lab 1: Ubuntu 14.04.5 Setup & Basic Linux Commands
-This lab involves setting up a Virtual Machine (VM) running Ubuntu 14.04.5 and connecting to it via SSH.
+In this lab, I set up a Virtual Machine (VM) running Ubuntu 14.04.5 and connected to it via SSH.
 The lab covers essential Linux commands for directory and file management, system information, network configurations, and process management.
-Tools like PuTTY are used for SSH access, and participants learn to interact with the terminal to execute basic commands.
+Tools like PuTTY were used for SSH access, and I learned how to interact with the terminal to execute basic commands.

 ### Lab 2: Network Traffic Analysis with Wireshark
-This lab focuses on using Wireshark to capture and analyze network traffic.
-Participants generate network traffic by visiting websites and examine the HTTP packets captured.
-Key tasks include installing Wireshark, analyzing traffic through various protocol layers, and understanding the raw data transmitted over the network.
+This lab focused on using Wireshark to capture and analyze network traffic.
+I generated network traffic by visiting websites and examined the HTTP packets captured.
+Key tasks included installing Wireshark, analyzing traffic through various protocol layers, and understanding the raw data transmitted over the network.

 ### Lab 3: Setting up the Virtual Network Environment
-In this lab, participants configure a virtual network environment using Oracle VM VirtualBox.
-Two VMs are downloaded and set up, ensuring proper network adapter configurations and IP addressing.
-The VMs are connected via SSH, and tools like the GCC compiler are installed to prepare the environment for further client-server development exercises.
+In this lab, I configured a virtual network environment using Oracle VM VirtualBox.
+Two VMs were downloaded and set up with proper network adapter configurations and IP addressing.
+The VMs were connected via SSH, and tools like the GCC compiler were installed to prepare the environment for further client-server development exercises.

 ### Lab 4: Basic Client-Server Application Development with Berkeley Sockets
-This lab introduces client-server programming using the Berkeley Socket API.
-A simple client-server application is developed where the client requests the server’s date and time.
-The necessary directory structure is created, and the source code for the client and server is written and compiled.
-The client and server are then executed on separate VMs to ensure successful communication between the two using TCP/IP sockets.
+This lab introduced me to client-server programming using the Berkeley Socket API.
+I developed a simple client-server application where the client requests the server’s date and time.
+I created the necessary directory structure, wrote and compiled the source code for both the client and server, and ensured successful communication between them using TCP/IP sockets.

 ### Lab 5: Client-Server Application Development Using Berkeley Socket API
-In this lab, participants extend their knowledge of client-server application development using the Berkeley Socket API.
-A simple echo server and client are created to communicate over a networked environment.
-The lab also involves writing a script to automate the process of compiling C source files, testing daytime client and server applications, and modifying the echo server and client to handle input messages.
+In this lab, I extended my knowledge of client-server application development using the Berkeley Socket API.
+A simple echo server and client were created to communicate over a network.
+The lab also involved writing a script to automate the compilation of C source files, testing daytime client-server applications, and modifying the echo server/client to handle input messages.

 ### Lab 6: TCP Connections and HTTP Protocol
-This lab reinforces the understanding of TCP connections using the `netstat` command and introduces the basics of HTTP communication using telnet.
-Client-server applications developed in previous labs are run and modified to integrate HTTP interaction.
-The lab also covers using `netstat` to observe TCP connection states and HTTP requests using telnet and command-line HTTP clients.
+This lab reinforced my understanding of TCP connections using the `netstat` command and introduced the basics of HTTP communication using telnet.
+I ran and modified client-server applications from previous labs to integrate HTTP interaction.
+The lab also covered using `netstat` to observe TCP connection states and using telnet and command-line HTTP clients to make HTTP requests.

 ### Lab 7: Basic HTTP Server
-In this lab, participants create a basic HTTP server capable of responding to HTTP GET requests.
-The lab begins by modifying the `echoServer.c` source code and then implements basic HTTP response handling, including providing a 200 OK response for a valid resource and a 404 error response for missing resources.
-The server handles incoming HTTP requests, extracts necessary information, and sends appropriate responses to clients.
-The server is tested using both a command-line HTTP client and a web browser.
+In this lab, I created a basic HTTP server capable of responding to HTTP GET requests.
+The server was modified from the `echoServer.c` source code and implemented basic HTTP response handling.
+It returned a `200 OK` response for valid resources and a `404 error` response for missing ones.
+I tested the server using both a command-line HTTP client and a web browser.

+### Lab 8: More Complex HTTP Server
+In this lab, I extended the basic HTTP server to serve files from the local file system.
+The server now handles HTTP requests by returning the requested file along with HTTP headers like `Content-Length`, `Cache-Control`, and `Connection`.
+If the requested file is not found, the server returns a `404 Not Found` page.
+I served `index.html` for valid requests and `error.html` for errors, testing the server with a browser or `curl`.

-# Environment Setup
+## Environment Setup

-To ensure the exercises run smoothly, the following networked environment must be in place, as per instructions from previous lab exercises:
+To ensure the exercises run smoothly, the following networked environment must be in place as per instructions from previous lab exercises:

 - **VM1** should be configured with IPv4 address: **192.168.1.11**
 - **VM2** should be configured with IPv4 address: **192.168.1.12**